-- 1) Identify Tier I, Tier II, and Tier III schools; - 2) Establish criteria to evaluate the quality of applications; - 3) Analyze the needs and selected intervention(s) for each Tier I and Tier II schools identified in the LEA application; - a. demonstrated their capacity to use the funds to provide adequate resources and
+- 1) Identify Priority schools; - 2) Establish criteria to evaluate the quality of applications; - 3) Analyze the needs and selected intervention(s) for each Priority school(s) identified in the LEA application; - a. demonstrated their capacity to use the funds to provide adequate resources and - b. to support each Priority school identified in the application in order to implement fully and effectively the selected intervention in each school; and - c. developed a budget with sufficient funds to implement the selected interventions fully and effectively in each Priority school identified.

-- b. to support each Tier I and Tier II school identified in the application in order to implement fully and effectively the selected intervention in each school; and - c. developed a budget with sufficient funds to implement the selected interventions fully and effectively in each Tier I and Tier II school identified in their applications as well as to support school improvement activities in Tier III schools throughout the period of availability of those funds (taking into account any waiver extending that period received by either the SEA or the LEA). - 4) Establish criteria to assess LEA commitment to: - a. design and implement the interventions; recruit, screen, and select external providers, if applicable, to ensure their quality; - b. align other resources with the interventions; - c. modify their practices or policies, if necessary, to be able to implement the interventions fully and effectively; and - d. sustain the reforms after the funding period ends. - 5) Prioritize, first, LEA applications that commit to serve Tier I and Tier II schools and, then, LEA applications that commit to serve Tier I schools. - 6) Award SIG funds to eligible LEAs in amounts of sufficient size and scope to implement the selected interventions; - 7) Monitor LEA implementation of the selected interventions. - 8) Hold each LEA accountable annually for meeting, or making progress toward meeting, student achievement goals and leading indicators in each Tier I and Tier II School. - 9) Post on its Web site, within 30 days of awarding SIG grants, all final LEA applications and a summary of the grants. - 10) Report school-level data on student achievement outcomes and leading indicators in Tier I and Tier II schools.
+- 4) Establish criteria to assess LEA commitment to: - a. design and implement the interventions; recruit, screen, and select external providers, if applicable, to ensure their quality; - b. align other resources with the interventions; - c. modify their practices or policies, if necessary, to be able to implement the interventions fully and effectively; and - d. sustain the reforms after the funding period ends. - 5) Award SIG funds to eligible LEAs in amounts of sufficient size and scope to implement the selected interventions; - 6) Monitor LEA implementation of the selected interventions. - 7) Hold each LEA accountable annually for meeting, or making progress toward meeting, student achievement goals and leading indicators in each Priority School. - 8) Post on its website, within 30 days of awarding SIG grants, all final LEA applications and a summary of the grants. - 9) Report school-level data on student achievement outcomes and leading indicators in Priority schools.